nidhiss29/ObjectDetction/README.md

 [![Python 3.10.6](https://img.shields.io/badge/Python-3.10.6-3776AB)](https://www.python.org/downloads/release/python-360/)

-This Project is used to train custom object detection using Tesorflow api Creating accurate machine learning models capable of localizing and identifying multiple objects in a single image remains a core challenge in computer vision.
+This Project is used to train custom object detection using Tesorflow api (Supervised Learning )Creating accurate machine learning models capable of localizing and identifying multiple objects in a single image remains a core challenge in computer vision.
 The TensorFlow Object Detection API is an open source framework built on top of TensorFlow that makes it easy to construct, train and deploy object detection